Deals

 The table also highlights content readiness.
 Use these states to quickly see which items are ready, which still need assets, and which have date conflicts that should be resolved before booking or sending the campaign forward.

 When you remove a booked deal item, Sponsy detaches the related slot from the deal instead of leaving a broken link.
-Use this when a line item no longer belongs to the campaign but the slot should remain in the calendar for separate handling.
+Use this when a line item no longer belongs to the campaign but the slot should remain in inventory for separate handling.

 Holds on Calendar